scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 Clients using the `Prefer` header to control PUT behavior as advertised by the specs should not notice any difference.

+## Optional improvements

+The following are improvements in performance or usability that can only taken advantage of if client code is adjusted.

 ### LDP-NR metadata by content negotiation

 FCREPO4 relies on the `/fcr:metadata` identifier to retrieve RDF metadata about